-Transfer from Rovaniemi train station to the Arctic Treehouse hotel.
+On arrival in Rovaniemi train station, you will be transferred to the Arctic Treehouse hotel.

 The concept of Arctic Tree House Hotel has its roots in fragile arctic nature, the fairytale-like world of Santa Park, and northern culture and heritage.
 The hotel consists of individual accommodation units covered by wooden shingles and standing on tall poles between the trees.
 Appearing to wander down the hill and curiously peeking at the landscape and sky, they blend into their environment effortlessly.
 All the buildings are made of Finnish wood, a traditional, sustainable and renewable material.
 The green roof helps in managing urban runoff and brings the building’s footprint’s worth of vegetation back to the construction site.
 The wood on the interior surfaces creates a comfortable environment, healthy indoor air, and pleasant acoustics.

-The day is free to explore Rovaniemi and experience its nature activities such as riverboat cruise, Santa Claus safaris, and fat bike safaris.
+Day is free, to explore Rovaniemi and experience its nature activities such as riverboat cruise, Santa Claus safaris, and fat bike safaris.